 - Land use and development patterns

-- The accuracy of projections made within Metro 2040 – Mobility for the Future, Metro COG’s Long Range Transportation Plan (LRTP)
+- The accuracy of projections made within Metro 2040 – Mobility for the Future, Metro COG’s Metropolitan Transportation Plan (MTP)

 - Implementation of the Transportation Improvement Program (TIP)